Have you ever noticed how catalogs seem to show all of their different color options using THE EXACT SAME PHOTO?

 Look for the drop down menu near the top of the layer window that says 'Normal' and go down to 'Color'.

-To do this, I first created a new layer, then changed the mode
+The second layer is in color mode and filled with deep blue.
+To do this, I first created a new layer, then changed the mode and filled it with a blue color using the paint bucket. |

 Make sure the top layer (Layer 1) is selected.
 Photoshop highlights the current layer in blue.
 GIMP highlights the current layer in light grey.
 Then, use the paint bucket, or fill tool, to fill the layer completely with a color of your choice.
 You'll get a monochrome image.